Would You Try an All-Meat Diet? Everything You Need to Consider Before You Do

-Unfortunately, there may be more downsides to the carnivore diet than positives.
+Unfortunately, there may be more downsides to an all-meat diet than positives.
 For one, the plan is very restrictive, so if you have a history of disordered eating, cutting out entire food groups could trigger a relapse, says Pankonin.
 Among the other downsides:

 It’s high in saturated fat

 “Meats in the diet may be processed and filled with high amounts of sodium which can also lead to hypertension, kidney disease, heart problems, and more,” says Valdez.